Higher Dimer Covers on Snake Graphs: Future Directions and Open Questions

 \section{Future Directions and Open Questions}

 As was mentioned briefly in \Cref{sec:fixing_m}, when $m=1$ the rank generating functions for the poset structure on $\Omega_1(\mathcal{G})$ and $\mathcal{L}_1(\mathcal{G}^*)$ appear as the numerators of the $q$-rational numbers from \cite{mgo_20}.
-Morier-Genoud and Ovsienko give formulas for these polynomials in terms of $q$-deformations of the $2 \times 2$ matrix products $\Lambda^1(a_1) \Lambda^1(a_2) \cdots \Lambda^1(a_n)$.
+Morier-Genoud and Ovsienko give formulas for these polynomials in terms of $q$-deformations of the $2 \times 2$ matrix products $\Lambda^{(1)}(a_1) \Lambda^{(1)}(a_2) \cdots \Lambda^{(1)}(a_n)$.
 This begs the following natural question.

-\begin {question} Are there $q$-analogues of \Cref{thm intro1} and \Cref{thm:intro3}?
-That is, are there matrices with entries in $\Bbb{Z}[q^\pm]$, which specialize to $R$, $L$, $W$, and $\Lambda^m(a)$ when $q=1$, such that the ratios of entries in the corresponding matrix products are equal to ratios of the rank generating functions for the posets $\Omega_m(\mathcal{G})$?
-This would also provide $q$-analogues of the maps $r_{i,m}$ which generalize Morier-Genoud and Ovsienko's $q$-deformed continued fractions. \end {question}
+\begin {ques} Are there $q$-analogues of Theorem \ref{thm intro1} and Theorem \ref{thm:intro3}?
+That is, are there matrices with entries in $\Bbb{Z}[q^\pm]$, which specialize to $R$, $L$, $W$, and $\Lambda^{(m)}(a)$ when $q=1$, such that the ratios of entries in the corresponding matrix products are equal to ratios of the rank generating functions for the posets $\Omega_m(\mathcal{G})$?
+This would also provide $q$-analogues of the maps $r_{i,m}$ which generalize Morier-Genoud and Ovsienko's $q$-deformed continued fractions. \end {ques}

 Morier-Genound--Ovsienko \cite{mgo_20} also conjectured and O\u guz-Ravichandran \cite{ouguz2023rank} proved that the rank generating function of dimer covers of $\calG$ (i.e. $U_{P(\calG^*);1}(q)$) is unimodal.
 We conjecture that the same is true for higher $m$.